 Segmenting your email content (more on that in Step 2) can better tailor your email sequences to B2C customers, breaking down their behavior in more personalized emails.

-In the segmented B2C example below, Sephora has customized the content to target customers who have not made a purchase for some time, by using their previous purchases (and a coupon code) to deliver more personalized content.
+In the segmented B2C example above, Sephora has customized the content to target customers who have not made a purchase for some time, by using their previous purchases (and a coupon code) to deliver more personalized content.

 While B2C emails might have a playful tone, they tend to be more generalized on consumer-spending behaviors, while B2B emails need to be a little more targeted to business owners.